A topic from the subject of Astrochemistry in Chemistry.

 Overview

-Planetary atmospheres are gaseous envelopes that surround planets.
-They play crucial roles in regulating temperature, protecting surfaces from radiation, and supporting life.
+Planetary atmospheres are the gaseous envelopes surrounding planets.
+They play crucial roles in regulating temperature, shielding surfaces from harmful radiation, and, in some cases, supporting life.
+The composition, structure, and dynamics of these atmospheres are shaped by a complex interplay of physical and chemical processes.

 Key Points